-Finally, it can be prescribed as a treatment for Trichinosis (Trichinella spiralis), hookworms (Ancylostoma and Necator) and Strongyloidiasis (Strongyloides stercoralis).
+Finally, it can be prescribed as a treatment for Trichinosis (Trichinella spiralis), hookworms (Ancylostoma sp. and Necator sp.), and Strongyloidiasis (Strongyloides stercoralis).

 Albendazole has also been the topic of recent investigation as a potential anticancer agent due to its limited toxicity to normal cells, but high toxicity to both tumor and parasitic cells.
 Recent studies have created nanoformulations of albendazole and conjugated the drug to nano-carriers to improve solubility and increase drug delivery to tumor cells.

 Albendazole sulfoxide, the active metabolite of albendazole, causes selective degeneration of cytoplasmic microtubules in intestinal and tegmental cells of intestinal helminths and larvae.
 The metabolite binds to the B-tubulin subunit of the helminth's microtubules and thus inhibits microtubule polymerization.
 Albendazole also causes impaired glucose utilization and causes a decrease in parasite's glycogen stores.
 At high concentrations, albendazole inhibits parasitic metabolic pathways such as the Kreb cycle by inhibiting key enzymes such as malate dehydrogenase A subsequent decrease in ATP production occurs, which causes energy depletion, which leads to the immobilization of the parasite and subsequent death.